pnp/blog/content/post/microsoft-365-pnp-weekly-episode-147-markus-m%C3%B6ller-avanade.md

     modernization/optimization.
 Microsoft Teams is the next wave and a driver behind Marcus' personal commitment to up skilling and sharing his learnings - for example recent Teams Development samples.
--   Marcus\' Role in Avanade and why his organization supports him and his contributions to community.
+-   Marcus' Role in Avanade and why his organization supports him and his contributions to community.
 -   Motivations behind sharing with community.
 Give/Get